wrf/envbiogeo-mgap/analysis_tutorial/README.md

 ![IDP2021_ctd_salinity_vs_bottle_ggplot.png](https://github.com/wrf/envbiogeo-mgap/blob/main/images/IDP2021_ctd_salinity_vs_bottle_ggplot.png)

 While in many ways, base plot is simpler and easier to use, there are some limitations.
 Suppose we want to plot temperature traces by depth, and show each trace for each cast as a line.
 We can set the plot mode to `type="l"` meaning draw lines instead of points.
+We also set the y-limits to `c(6000,0)`, which will draw the axis as reversed, so the surface of the ocean will appear at the top of the plot.

 ```
 plot( geotrace_tm$CTDTMP_T_VALUE_SENSOR_deg.C, geotrace_tm$DEPTH_m, type="l",